Autorubric: A Unifying Framework for Rubric-Based LLM Evaluation on Non-Verifiable Tasks: Framework details

-\textbf{Unidimensionality.} Each criterion should measure a single construct.
-A criterion that conflates multiple constructs (e.g., ``The response is accurate and well-written'') produces scores that are difficult to interpret, since a low score might indicate inaccuracy, poor writing, or both. \texttt{Autorubric} enforces unidimensionality through per-criterion evaluation: each \texttt{Criterion} object specifies a single \texttt{requirement}, and each requirement is evaluated in isolation.

-\textbf{Behavioral anchors.} Score levels should be defined by observable behaviors rather than evaluative adjectives. ``The response cites at least three peer-reviewed sources'' is behavioral; ``The response demonstrates excellent research'' is evaluative and subject to interpretation. \texttt{Autorubric}'s \texttt{requirement} field should contain behavioral descriptions.
-For multi-choice criteria, option labels can serve as behavioral anchors (e.g., ``No peer-reviewed sources cited,'' ``1-2 peer-reviewed sources cited,'' ``3+ peer-reviewed sources cited'').

-\textbf{Construct alignment.} Criteria should align with the construct being measured, the abstract quality that the evaluation aims to capture.
+Educational measurement provides frameworks for designing valid and reliable assessments~\citep{mckeown2018heqco}. \texttt{Autorubric}'s design is informed by three principles from this literature. \emph{Unidimensionality}: each criterion should measure a single construct.
+A criterion that conflates multiple constructs (e.g., ``The response is accurate and well-written'') produces scores that are difficult to interpret. \texttt{Autorubric} supports criterion-level decomposition by evaluating each \texttt{Criterion.requirement} separately, but v1.5.3 does not verify that the requirement is semantically unidimensional. \emph{Behavioral anchors}: score levels should be defined by observable behaviors rather than evaluative adjectives. ``The response cites at least three peer-reviewed sources'' is behavioral; ``The response demonstrates excellent research'' is evaluative and subject to interpretation.
+For multi-choice criteria, option labels serve as behavioral anchors. \emph{Construct alignment}: criteria should align with the construct being measured.
 If the goal is to measure ``helpfulness,'' criteria should operationalize helpfulness (task completion, user satisfaction proxies) rather than proxies that may not correlate (length, formality).
 Construct alignment is a rubric design responsibility; \texttt{Autorubric} cannot enforce it but provides the structure for explicit criteria that can be audited for alignment.